To Pee or Not to Pee – Best Places to Go in Paris

 So, here’s a list of places to go in Paris, when you need to go:

 1. Hôtel Le Meurice

 228 Rue de Rivoli – when you’re not far from Musée du Louvre and Place de la Concorde.
 My absolute favorite!
-There is no better hotel in the world, not only when it comes to restrooms, but also to unbeatable class.
+There is no better place in the world, not only when it comes to restrooms, but also to unbeatable class.

 3. Restaurant “Cristal Room” at Maison Baccarat

-11 Place des Etats-Unis – with the most beautiful ladies room in the world, full of worth a fortune Baccarat chandeliers hanging from the ceiling (see below).
+11 Place des Etats-Unis – with the most beautiful ladies room in the world, full of worth-a-fortune Baccarat chandeliers hanging from the ceiling (see below).

 4. Hôtel Costes